 We maintain an "all risk" insurance policy covering our properties (owned and leased), machinery and equipment and inventories as well as losses due to business interruptions.
 The policy covers damages caused by natural disasters, including hurricanes, hail, earthquakes and damages caused by human acts, including explosions, fire, vandalism and riots.
 We also maintain a freight transport insurance policy that covers damages to goods in transit.
 In addition, we maintain a liability insurance policy that covers product liability.
 We purchase our insurance coverage through an insurance broker.
-In 2018, the policies for "all risk" property insurance were issued by AXA Seguros, S.A. and the policy for freight transport insurance was issued by AXA Seguros, S.A. de C.V.
+In 2018, the policies for "all risk" property insurance were issued by AXA Seguros, S.A. de C.V., policies for liability insurance were issued by Mapfre Tepeyac Seguros, S.A. and the policy for freight transport insurance was issued by AXA Seguros, S.A. de C.V.
 Our "all risk" coverage was partially reinsured in the international reinsurance market.
 We believe that our coverage is consistent with the coverage maintained by similar companies.